 Question 19: What is the name of the book in which the transactions are initially recorded with a brief explanation of the debit and credit analysis?

-Question-20: Which is the list of debit and credit balance of the ledger account?
+Question-20: Which is the list of debit and credit balances of the ledger account?

 Answer: Trial Balance.